CorinneKelly/immersive-rails-assessment-final-web-0217/README.md

 ### Hints / Tips

 + Remember we want to be RESTful.
 What URL should we use to display our edit form?
 What action should be responsible for updating the request?

+### Notes
+1. Did not make "producer" a visible or editable field since the producer should only be appearances that he/she made
+2. Made the edit form a link on the episode show page for easy access
+3. Abstracted the form for edit/new appearance pages since they were the same
+4. Changed Episode index page to be links to episode show pages for better userability and navigation
+5. In theory, everything works, but could not get anything to save or update to my database, spent way too much time debugging this.
+On the bright side, I successfully figured out flash messages and even got them to turn red!
+6. next guess was to change the add user id to appearances column to "add_reference" but game of thrones music came on..